mijanr/Necessary-SQL/README.md

 # Necessary SQL
-This repository contains common SQL queries and tasks that are used in data analysis and data science.
+This repository contains common SQL features used in data analysis tasks.
 The queries are written in PostgreSQL.

 ## Creating Schema
 We will name the schema as `Sales` in the following examples.